-Everything You Need to Know About Voting by Mail
+Everything You Need to Know About Mail-in Voting or Absentee Voting

 When you think about voting, you may think about standing in line at your neighborhood polling place with your friends and neighbors, waiting your turn to cast a vote you feel proud of — one that will result in laws and policies that support your finances and your values.